 - Assistant to Vice President of Academic Affairs

 - Dean of Faculty

 - Instructional Designer

-Qualifications: To perform this job successfully, an individual must be able have the knowledge, skills, and abilities to perform each essential duty satisfactorily.
+To perform this job successfully, an individual must be able to have the knowledge, skills, and abilities to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 Experience & Knowledge: